Proof That Iceland's Ring Road Is the World's Most Beautiful Road Trip

 Offering excellent bakery treats all week long (is there anything more edifying after a crappy day than macarons?), Luna's a great place to nip into for a quick croissant and hot cup of coffee on the way to work.
-Come the weekend, it's an ever better place to relax over the newspaper with a frothy latte and house-made crepe, oozing with rich fillings such as fresh mozzarella and pesto, or something a bit lighter like Nutella and bananas.
+Come the weekend, it's an even better place to relax over the newspaper with a frothy latte and house-made crepe, oozing with rich fillings such as fresh mozzarella and pesto or something a bit lighter like Nutella and bananas.

 Proving that farm-to-table fare is equally delicious in the light of day, Spice does an excellent job translating its local, sustainable concept into a truly excellent weekend brunch.
 Featuring warm beignets, fluffy omelets, and one of the city's more impressive cocktail programs, Spice's brunch is easily the best in the area.